Majid Arslan: Personal life

 Arslan was the son of Emir Toufic Arslan who helped found Greater Lebanon in 1920.
 He had three brothers (Nouhad, Riad, Melhem) and a sister (Zahia).
 Emir Majid studied at the famous French school, Mission Laïque Française.

 In 1932, he married his cousin, Emira Lamiss Shehab.
-They had him two sons: Emir Toufic (1935–2003) and Emir Faysal (1941–2009).
+They had two sons: Emir Toufic (1935–2003) and Emir Faysal (1941–2009).

 In 1956, after his first wife’s death, Emir Majid remarried Khawla Jumblatt.
 They had three daughters (Zeina, Rima, and Najwa) and a son, Talal, current Head of the House of Arslan and a Druze leader.

 He was known for his exceptional skills in horsemanship and would often exercise his hobby in a southern village El Mageedieh (3 km^{2}), named after him.

 Political career

 Throughout his political career, he had an intense rivalry with Kamal Jumblatt over the leadership amongst the Druze.
-He has been the longest serving Lebanese politician in a ministerial office and was elected as the Defense Minister for twenty two times.
+He has been the longest serving Lebanese politician in a ministerial office and was elected as the Defense Minister twenty two times.